withbridge/bridge-cards/README.md

 ## Overview

-Bridge Cards is a Solana-based payment system that enables secure, pull-based token transfers between users and merchants.
+The Bridge Cards Program is a Solana-based payment system that enables secure, pull-based token transfers between users and merchants.

 This program was designed to power the [Bridge Cards](https://www.bridge.xyz/product/cards) product.